Updated: June 22, 2026

 Step 1: Define What Networking Success Looks Like...for You

-Local producers who are actually active in your genre
+Local producers active in your genre

 Event organizers who book indie acts